shacowka6on/clownUniversityNBU/README.md

 # clownUniversityNBU.github.io
-sloppy site built by an amateur in a couple of hours
+sloppy site built by an amateur